 This Georgia Pub Is Haunted — by Pirate Ghosts?

-Entertainment| | By David Clarke
+Haunted| | By David Clarke

 Georgia is a gorgeous state full of mysterious and historic locations.
 Pirates are legendary seafaring bad guys famous in history (and Hollywood), but pretty much scarce these days.
 Still, that doesn’t mean that the pirate legacy isn’t alive and well, especially in the location we’re taking a look at today.
 Hidden inside a small pub located in Savannah, Georgia sits the Pirate’s House, which was the best hangout spot for seamen and pirates to relax after a long day in the 1700s.